-Tibanna now uses a single Amazon Machine Image (AMI) ami-0f06a8358d41c4b9c, which is made public for us-east-1.
+Tibanna now uses the Amazon Machine Images (AMI) ami-06e2266f85063aabc (x86) and ami-0f3e90ad8e76c7a32 (Arm), which are made public for us-east-1.
 One can find them among Community AMIs.
 (Tibanna automatically finds and uses them, so no need to worry about it.)

-For regions that are not us-east-1, a copy of the same AMI is publicly available (different AMI ID) and is auto-detected by Tibanna.
+For regions that are not us-east-1, copies of these AMIs are publicly available (different AMI IDs) and are autodetected by Tibanna.